 This is starting to clog with non-shoe-related terms, but it has pictures, is very comprehensive, and has helpful pictures.

+They are finally back on-line!
 My husband Wally found this site and made it to the finals at the 25th Anniversary with these boots.
-We special ordered ours; they have since added gold or silver metallic boots as a standard option: $74 a pair.
+We special ordered ours; they have since added gold or silver metallic boots as a standard option: boots are now up to $135 and take about 6 weeks.
 The gold is maybe just a little too shiny, but oh, they are beautiful and come highly recommended.
 The pair Wally ordered even had the correct number of eyelets and white laces.
 Yes, the tongue protrudes over the top of the boot like they are supposed to.
 And in addition, the Boxing Classics people were very friendly and helpful.

 The pair we ordered came with black soles and black stitching, and a logo patch we had to remove (use a seam ripper).
 Wally painted over the sides of the soles with paint.
-Their site currently has a picture of a pair trimmed in gold with light soles, so they are probably now be available; I suggest you ask.
+The metallic shoes shown on the site have dark soles and dark laces, but Boxing Classics confirms that you can order with the light soles and white laces (you must ask when placing your order).

 BEATLE BOOTS (For Riff)